 “Tell me, and I will forget.
 Show me, and I may remember.
 [Immerse] me, and I will understand.” – Confucius (circa 450BC)

-Offering a variety of Virtual Reality and Augmented Reality tools in a flexible learning environment, the Virtual Immersive Teaching and Learning (VITaL) space serves as an incubator to enable experiences that would be impossible or out of reach in a traditional learning environment.
+Offering a variety of Virtual Reality and Augmented Reality tools in a flexible learning environment, the Virtual Immersive Teaching and Learning (VITaL) environment serves as an incubator to enable experiences that would be impossible or out of reach in a traditional learning environment.
 A new Learning Research Studio, located in Adams Humanities (AH-1120), VITaL promotes experimentation with curriculum design and the scholarship of teaching and learning.
-For more information on VITaL, please see our What We Do document and VITaL Equipment List.
+For more information on VITaL, please see our blogpost outlining the courses utilizing VITaL and available VR/AR equipment available at SDSU.

 Features and Benefits